 Internship interviews range from formal to casual meetings.
 Regardless of the type of interview, you should prepare for it.
-Career Services has handouts and career counselors to help with all aspects of the internship search process (http://www.framingham.edu/career-services/jobs-internships-graduate-school/internships.html); Room 412 of the McCarthy Center].
+Career Development has web pages, handouts and career counselors to help with all aspects of the internship search process (Room 412 of the McCarthy Center).
 Tips include:

 - Research the organization before you arrive for the interview.
 You should be able to find information on the organization's website. - Prepare answers to typical questions they might ask.
-Typical questions might be: - ✓ What interests you about this internship? - ✓ How would your education and background help you in this type of work? - ✓ What is your class and work schedule like (i.e., when are you available to work)? - ✓ See the Career Services Handouts for many additional common questions. - Prepare questions to ask the interviewer.
+Typical questions might be: - ✓ What interests you about this internship? - ✓ How would your education and background help you in this type of work? - ✓ What is your class and work schedule like (i.e., when are you available to work)? - ✓ See Career Development's resources for many additional common questions. - Prepare questions to ask the interviewer.
 Coming with prepared questions lets the interviewer know you are serious about the interview.
 It is also a great way for you to learn information that may not have been addressed earlier in the interview.
-Ouestions to ask include: - ✓ What is a typical day like for an intern? - ✓ What training does the organization offer its interns? - ✓ What will be your responsibilities? - ✓ What type of supervision will you receive? - ✓ Can this be a paid position? - Dress professionally.
+Questions to ask include: - ✓ What is a typical day like for an intern? - ✓ What training does the organization offer its interns? - ✓ What will be your responsibilities? - ✓ What type of supervision will you receive? - ✓ Can this be a paid position? - Dress professionally.
 If the dress code is unknown, it is usually advised that students come dressed in business or business-casual attire.
 The interviewer may not be dressed as formally, but it lets him/her know you are serious about the internship. - Some sites may offer the chance to observe staff members in their regular duties.
 If you find this interesting and have the time, this is an excellent way to learn about the work environment. - Be sure to leave the interview with an understanding of the next step in the process and then follow up as needed.
 Send a short thank-you note to the interviewer within 48 hours, even if you do not plan to take the internship.